Venumadhavmule/Login_Module/README.md

 ### 5. Register and Login

-- Go to the registration page to create a new account.
+- Go to the registration page (`Register.html`) to create a new account.
-- After successful registration, log in using your credentials.
+- After successful registration, log in using your credentials via the `login.jsp` page.
-- Once logged in, the system will maintain a session, and you will be redirected to the dashboard.
+- Once logged in, the system will maintain a session, and you will be redirected to the `welcome.jsp` page.

 ## Project Structure